 When a health care professional makes a mistake, the cost can be very great—from a permanent disability to death.
-Medical errors kill tens of thousands of people each year.
-The malpractice attorneys at Friedman, Domiano and Smith believe we need to hold healthcare providers accountable when they are careless.
+The Cleveland malpractice lawyers at Friedman, Domiano and Smith believe we need to hold healthcare providers accountable when they are careless.

 Our History of Success

 We feel our success in medical malpractice cases in Ohio is based on our defined approach to each case, which includes a thorough investigation of hospital records, a full review of medical documents and ongoing consultations with leading experts in the medical field.
 Read about our medical malpractice verdicts and settlements

 The attorneys at Friedman, Domiano & Smith have won countless cases for people in Cleveland and throughout Ohio who have suffered from medical mistakes.
 Call us today at 216-621-0070 or complete our online form to get a free consultation and learn more about your rights.